TandoorRecipes/recipes/docs/features/import_export.md

 To migrate from RezKonv Suite to Tandoor select `Export > Gesamtes Kochbuch exportieren` (the last option in the export menu).
 The generated file can simply be imported into Tandoor.

-As i only had limited sample data feel free to open an issue if your RezKonv export cannot be imported.
+As I only had limited sample data feel free to open an issue if your RezKonv export cannot be imported.

+## Recipekeeper
+Recipe keeper allows to export a zip file containing recipes and images using its apps.
+This zip file can simply be imported into Tandoor.

 ## OpenEats
 OpenEats does not provide any way to export the data using the interface.
 Luckily it is relatively easy to export it from the command line.